r-vd-woude/RDM-capture-reencounter-with-misidentification/code/All_code.md

 nt <- 6
 nb <- 2500
 nc <- 5

+detach('package:jagsUI', unload=TRUE)
+# we used this package for the first set of simulations
+# It is safer to detach it before uploading R2jags
+library(R2jags)

 if (Run_everything) {
 # Call JAGS from R (BRT ~ 21 min)
 cjs.T.c.with.misidentification <- jags.parallel(jags.data, inits,